turbot/guardrails-samples/calculated_policies/aws_s3_bucket_versioning/README.md

 ## Running the Example

 To run the S3 Example:
-- Navigate to the directory on the command line `cd s3_smartfolder_example`
+- Navigate to the directory on the command line `cd aws_s3_bucket_versioning`
 - Run `terraform plan -var-file="default.tfvars"` and review the changes to be applied
 - Run `terraform apply -var-file="default.tfvars"` to execute and apply the policy settings

-> The baseline runs with the default values.
-However, you could create and set your own defaults using `.tfvars` file that will override the existing files.
+> The template will run with the default values set in `default.tfvars`; however, you could create and set your own defaults using a `.tfvars` file that will override the existing files.